Rene Pinto Preview, Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- Guardians pitchers combine to surrender 142 home runs (1.1 per game), the third-fewest in the league.
+- Guardians pitchers combine to surrender 145 home runs (1.1 per game), the fourth-fewest in the league.

-- His most recent time out was on Wednesday, July 5 against the Atlanta Braves, when the righty threw 4 1/3 innings, surrendering five earned runs while giving up 11 hits.
+- In his most recent appearance on Monday against the Minnesota Twins, the righty threw two innings, allowing six earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.